jlee400/jlee400.github.io/_posts/2025-04-15-worldtrade-soybean-beef-networkx.md

     <figcaption>Directed network graph of soybean</figcaption>
 </figure>

-Now, this is more sophisticated network graph with its arf_layout.
+Now, this is a more sophisticated network graph with its arf_layout.
 The color is based on modularity and betweenness centrality.

 What is modularity and betweenness centrality in network theory?
 - **Modularity**

-Way to measure how well a network is divided into communities.
+A way to measure how well a network is divided into communities.

 - **Betweenness**

-Way to measure how well nodes connect social circles.
+A way to measure how well nodes connect social circles.

-This two theory helps to uncover both community structure and key players in gloabal trade networks.
+These two theory helps to uncover both community structure and key players in gloabal trade networks.
 Explicitly, US is the most biggest country to trade soybeans.
 Also, it is possible to see that US is the main player of the world soybean trade domain for all time (1986-2023).
 Other countries player crucial role in world soybean trade are France, Canada, Taiwanese China, Austria, Germany and Kingdom of the Netherlands.

 ![World Soybean Trade](https://cdn.statcdn.com/Infographic/images/normal/19148.jpeg)

 Observing this infographic, it is possible to see that US is the most biggest country in soybeans trade.
-However, there is a rapid increase in Brazil that over took US.
+However, there is a rapid increase in Brazil that overtook US.
 It is not reflected on the network graph as it is so rapidly increased in short period while the graph shows cumulative interactions.

 <figure>
     <img src="/assets/Trade_volume_of_soybeans.png" alt="Alt text" />
     <figcaption>Network graph reflected its weight</figcaption>
 </figure>

-Next visualization reflects the volume of soybean trade with width of the edge.
-US is obviously the most powerful country in soybean trade.
-Countries in blue color are having meaningful and explicit interaction in this graph.
+The next visualization reflects the volume of soybean trade with the width of the edge.
+The US is the most powerful country in the soybean trade.
+Countries in blue color have meaningful and explicit interaction in this graph.

 ### Detailed network analysis of beef